ColumMaher/CS4084-APP/README.md

 # CS4084-Application
-Repository for a mobile application project
+Repository for a mobile application project.